 "Of Publishing and Preaching: The ‘Double Life’ of Johann Gottfried Herder"

 This paper exams Herder’s published sermons from his Riga and Bückeburg periods with an eye toward relating them, both in content and style, to his other and better known writings, in particular Über die ersten Urkunden des menschlichen Geschlechts and Von der Gabe der Sprachen am ersten christlichen Pfingstfest.
 I try to answer the question: Does the context (sermon or academic treatise) shape the text and its content?
 Does the venue (the pulpit or the printed page) enable or constrain certain types of discourse or topics?

 Using the tools of discourse analysis, I examine these writings to uncover the ways in which the two groups of texts differ, and perhaps more interestingly, are similar.
 In both the Riga sermons and Über die ersten Urkunden, for example, Herder frequently uses devices commonly associated with formal speech making, such as vocatives, imperatives, rhetorical questions, exclamations, anaphora and seriations of nouns, verbs, adjectives and adverbs.
-But when we compare their content, it appears that he definitely tailored the focus of his message to suit his audience.
+Herder seems to be a speach maker even in his academic writings.
+But when we compare the content of these texts, it appears that he definitely tailored the focus of his message to suit his audience.
 Each text brings out the dimensions of the biblical texts that are most suited to the venue at hand.